krisliew/notarise-demo/README.md

 # Certificate Notarisation Demo
+This repository is created to demonstrate a simple implementation that allow a certificate to be tamper-proof and certified on the blockchain.

 Online Demo Link: http://soonjing.herokuapp.com/

 > Do ensure that you are running on http because https would not work.